jma26/Project-Ideas-Tracker/README.md

    * Generate a random, yet complicated password
    * Salted password
    * Node module

-1. Random Cat Meme Generator
-   * Generate a random animated memee at a push of a button
-   * Perfect for someone who loves cats

 1. Field Service CRM
    * Customer data management with scheduling, dispatching, and real-time tracking features